00:00

 Have the dogs begun to bark?

-That front room chair with the cushion that isn’t supposed to be outside but is, because it’s been so hot and dry of late, is that in?
+The front room chair with the cushion that isn't supposed to be outside in the yard but is, because it's been so hot of late, is that in?

-And the newly potted plants that can’t cope with heavy rain yet?
+And those newly potted plants that can't cope with heavy rain yet?

 Get them all in, the air's gone electric.

-Brings rain that’s in such a hurry to get down that it tries to get down all at once.
+Brings rain that's in such a hurry to get down it all comes down at once.

 Wafting smells of petrichor.

-Heatwave storms plough a deep furrow through the sky as they pass, that can take a while to settle.
+Heatwave storms plough a deep furrow through the sky as they pass, that take a while for the atmosphere to settle.

-It’s the dramatically changing sound scenes that these storms create that make them so rewarding to listen to.
+It's the dramatically changing sound scenes such storms create that make them so rewarding to listen to.

 The sheer intensity of an unbridled deluge.

-The panoramic spatial thunder created as the lightning superheats and explodes massive atmospheric volumes of air.
+The panoramic spatial thunder created as the lightning bolts explode vast volumes of air.

 And the relief, after the storm has passed, expressed through the countless dripping drops of fallen water, from all the surfaces on which it fell.